- social commitment

 Synthetic fuels could power carbon-neutral vehicles in the near future

 “To reach the climate targets of the future, we need intelligent solutions beyond e-mobility,” says Dr. Volkmar Denner, chairman of the board of management of Robert Bosch GmbH.
-In fact, to reach the targets laid out in the Paris agreement, the European Commission estimates that global CO2 emissions caused by road traffic must be reduced by at least 50 percent around the world, and by 85 percent in the industrialized nations.
 Synthetic fuels could play a key role in this regard.
-The use of e-fuels would mean that drivers would not need to buy a new electric car to protect the environment.
+The use of e-fuels would mean that drivers could continue to use their combustion engine vehicles and simultaneously contribute to reaching climate targets.
 From vintage cars to family vehicles, every car can drive with synthetic fuels.
-Moreover, these fuels allow for almost soot-free combustion.
+Moreover, future fuels can allow for almost soot-free combustion.

 A promising development